2020-21 HSD Programs and Scope of Services

 In-person academic programs

-Working within the parameters for in-person services given to us by the state, our schools have provided on-site support for small groups of students this fall, including:
+Working within the parameters for in-person services given to us by the state, our schools have provided on-site support for small groups of students, including:

 - Students in our Special Education program